 As pointed above there are direct and indirect investment opportunities in real estate through various instruments.
 You can invest directly in real estate asset or you can invest via indirect instruments with real estate as underlying collateral.
 These range from synthetic instruments, indices, mortgage-backed securities, collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), real estate investment trusts (REITs), to mortgages, and real estate funds.

-Some of these assets may correlate well and enhance your existing portfolio objective and some others may not.
+Some of these assets may correlate well and enhance your existing portfolio objective and some others may not help you structuring real estate deals.

 What are asset-level characteristics of this investment?

-You have shortlisted a few real assets and other instruments which correlate well with your existing portfolio.
+You have shortlisted a few real assets and other instruments which correlate well with your existing portfolio for structuring real estate deals.
 The next step is to analyze each short-listed assets for the followings:

 Risk/return profile: What is the risk/return profile of each asset?
 How much you can lose in the worst situation and how much you will make in the best situation?
 If the worst happens, can you live with the loss?
 If you can't tolerate the outcome of the worst situation, you should remove this asset from your shortlist immediately.